 Reinstall invites you to join us in revisiting PC gaming days gone by.
-Today, Chris finds comedy in the old corridors of Alien Versus Predator.
+Today, Chris finds comedy in the old corridors of Aliens Versus Predator.

 Going for: Calculating pragmatism disguised as professionalism.